Frequently Asked Question

-- The program takes place the summer before the freshmen year.
+- The Early Start Program takes place the summer before a student's first year on campus.

-- Upon admission, CSU campuses will inform students who are not exempt, how and where to sign up for Early Start.
+- Upon admission, CSU campuses will inform students required to participate in Early Start how and where to sign up for the program.

-- Early Start math and English courses will be available at every CSU campus and online.
+- Early Start math and/or English courses will be available at every CSU campus and online.

 Who must participate in the Early Start Program?

-The following students will not be required to participate.
+The following students will not be required to participate in Early Start:

 - International students and residents of other states

-- Students may appeal based on circumstances beyond their control
+- Students who appeal based on circumstances beyond their control

 How can CSU students fulfill the Early Start program requirement?

-Freshmen are encouraged to complete their Early Start program activities at the CSU campus that admitted them if at all possible.
-This will afford them an opportunity to integrate into campus and will provide the smoothest transition to their fall English or math instruction.
+First year students are encouraged to complete Early Start program activities at the CSU campus that admitted them if at all possible.
+This will afford them an opportunity to integrate into campus and will provide the smoothest transition to their fall math and/or English coursework.

 Students may also participate in an Early Start program offered at any other CSU campus.
-This may be appropriate for non-local students.
-Some CSU campuses are planning to offer online course options as well.Back to top
+This may be appropriate for students not attending their local CSU.
+Some CSU campuses offer online course options to support non-local students as well.Back to top

-How will a student know he/she needs to be a part of the Early Start Program?
+How will students know they need to complete the Early Start Program?

 Campuses may develop different strategies for communicating with students about the Early Start requirement.
-In most cases, students will be officially informed of the obligation to participate in Early Start in a communication that will likely be sent after the Statement of Intent to Register (SIR) is filed at their destination campus.
-Students will be directed to the Early Start Smart Page to reveal where they plan to fulfill the Early Start requirement.Back to top
+Students will be officially informed of the obligation to participate in Early Start by Email.
+Students will then be directed to the Early Start Smart Page to select where they plan to fulfill the Early Start requirement.Back to top

-How will students be directed to the Smart Page?
+How will students be directed to the Early Start Program Smart Page?

 How much will it cost?

-Early Start Programs offered at any of the CSU campuses will have a common fee.
-The current fee estimate is $182 per unit and is subject to change based on approved fee increases.
-Campus parking and course instruction materials may also be charged.
+The Early Start Programs offered at any of the CSU campuses has a common fee. $182 per unit and is subject to change based on approved fee increases.
+Campus parking and course instruction materials may also be charged at select campuses.

 California residents who apply for financial aid and have an Estimated Family Contribution of $5,000 or less will be eligible for a waiver of the per unit fee.Back to top

-How far away from a CSU campus or branch campus must a student be before he or she would be exempt from participating in Early Start?
+How far away from a CSU campus or branch campus must students be before they are be exempt from participating in Early Start?

-A resident student's place of residence is not a system approved exemption.
-Students may fulfill their Early Start requirement by attending an appropriate course at any CSU campus.
-Moreover, there may be on-line opportunities in the CSU that would fulfill the requirement.Back to top
+A California student's place of residence is not a system approved exemption.
+Students may fulfill their Early Start requirement by attending an appropriate course at any CSU campus, and some campuses offer online courses.Back to top

 If a student cannot find a program, would the Early Start requirement be waived?